PiHw/RGB-LED/Lesson-0/the-absolute-basics-gpio.md

 Finally, we use sleep to provide a 1s (1 second) delay between actions.

 **That covers the very basics!
-I’ll extend this example and demonstrate some additional methods next time.**
+Next we will look at how to do something similar using Python.**